oracle-livelabs/oci/terraform-infrastructure/deploy/deploy.md

 * Learn how to provision OCI resources through Terraform
 * Objective 3

-### Prerequisites (Optional)
+### Prerequisites

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
-* An Oracle Cloud account
+* An Oracle account
 * Familiarity with Networking is desirable, but not required
-* Some understanding of cloud, networking, Terraform terms is helpful
+* Some understanding of cloud, networking, and Terraform
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful